Fall Prep Tips to Save You Time & Money

 • Ensure the exhaust is venting properly

 CO and smoke detectors only work if they are functioning correctly.
 Change the batteries in your CO and smoke alarms at the start of every fall, and make sure there is at least one of each on every level of your home.
-Also consider installing the new WiFi smart alarm systems that will alert you to trouble via your phone when you are away from home.
+Also consider installing WiFi smart alarm systems that will alert you to trouble via your phone when you are away from home.

 Furnace Tune Ups Done Annually Save Energy and Satisfy Warranties